realmjoin/realmjoin-docs/user-group-device-management/group-list/README.md

 ### Search and Sort

-The group list allows you to search for any AzureAD or Exchange Online group in your organization by
+The group list allows you to search for any AzureAD or Exchange Online groups in your organization by

 * Name
 * AzureAD Object ID
 * AzureAD Group Type

-The search support realtime / as-you-type incremental search.
+The search supports realtime / as-you-type incremental search.
 The search results will update instantly as you type.

-You can sort the current search result or the full list by any of the fields, by clicking on the fields name.
+You can sort the current search result or the full list by any of the fields, by clicking on the field's name.

 ### Filters

 <figure><img src="../../.gitbook/assets/image (3) (1).png" alt=""><figcaption><p>Group Filters</p></figcaption></figure>

-You can use the filters above the list to limit search results to specific objects:
+You can use the filters above the list to limit the search results to specific objects:

 #### Only RealmJoin Groups

-Turn **off** this toggle to include groups that do not match any RealmJoin naming scheme.
+Turn this toggle **off** to include groups that do not match any RealmJoin naming scheme.
 When **off** all AzureAD groups will be shown.

 By default (**on**), RealmJoin only lists groups related to RealmJoin's operation, like&#x20;